About

 At the time of this writing I have only shared my most recent photos.
 I'll add new photos as I take them, and I hope to add some of my best photos from the past.

-The Info button is a white, lower-case i on a small, black circle.
+The External Link button is two interconnected, closed metal links.
 When this symbol appears near something on the pages of the website, it is a hyperlink to more information available about that item.
-For example, when an Info button appears near the name of a performer, it is usually a hyperlink that performer's website.
-Click or tap the Info button to visit the page containing the new information.
+For example, when an External Link button appears near the name of a performer, it is usually a hyperlink that performer's website.
+Click or tap the External Link button to visit the page containing the new information.

 During the 90's a friend unobtrusively but persistently spoke of his interest in Irish and Scottish music.
 At first I listened to Celtic music tentatively and experimentally, but gradually I became more interested.
 By the late 90's I had become passionate, too.